google/xls/docs_src/dslx_reference.md

   Result:  0b11
 ```

-Note that, as of now, the indices for this `[n:m]` form must be literal numbers
+Note that, as of now, the indices for this `[N:M]` form must be literal numbers
 (so the compiler can determine the width of the result).
 To perform a slice with
 a non-literal-number start position, see the `+:` form described below.